Policies & Procedures

 If you receive medical care, it is your responsibility to keep your supervisor informed of your medical status (as it relates to your ability to return to work).
 Each time you see a medical provider, you must have them complete a Medical Status Report and return it to your supervisor immediately.

 It is your responsibility to provide medical documentation for any related time loss so that it may be charged to your workers’ compensation claim.
 Your supervisor, your Payroll Clerk or the Finance Department should be able to assist or provide any required forms.

 See APM 5-2 for information on what to do immediately after a vehicle accident occurs.

 APM 3-5 prohibits harassment in the workplace based on protected class.

 If you ever bring harassment or discrimination to the attention of anyone, retaliation is never permitted.
-If you feel someone is retaliating against you, tell your supervisor, their supervisor, a department head, or the Department of Civil Rights.
+If you feel someone is retaliating against you, tell your lead worker, your supervisor, their supervisor, a department head, or the Department of Civil Rights.

 Position Descriptions & Classification

 The City classification process assigns positions to classifications and salary ranges.
 The classification specification (class spec) outlines general duties performed and the knowledge, skills, abilities, training requirements, and special qualifications necessary to perform those duties.
 Each classification is allocated to an appropriate salary range.
 The class spec may describe a broad range of positions that exist within a classification.

 Supervisors or employees may request a position study to reclassify the position if the current classification does not fairly or accurately outline position duties, compensation and/or qualifications.

 Each employee should also have a position description which describes the duties of a particular position within the classification.
 Position descriptions should be written/updated when hiring or when requesting a position study (reclassification) to ensure accuracy.
 Supervisors are also recommended to review position descriptions annually to be sure they are up to date.
 Any changes should be reviewed with the employee so the employee always knows what is expected of them.